Khon Kaen to Khon Kaen

 With advance notice we can usually modify things.

-All sightseeing and activities as specified in the itinerary with English-speaking local guides, entrance fees, transportation in an air-conditioned vehicle, lunch (not included for the half-day option), snacks and cold water in the vehicle, hotel transfers, accident insurance, taxes, and pre-departure travel consultation.
+All sightseeing and activities as specified in the itinerary with English-speaking local guides, entrance fees, transportation in an air-conditioned vehicle, snacks and cold water in the vehicle, hotel transfers, accident insurance, taxes, and pre-departure travel consultation.

 Price Does Not Include